gmoore/slicer/README.md

   Slicer.slice(Slice.new("All Sales"), purchased_items, [payment_method_proc])

 If you have more procs, pass them in.
-They'll get sliced in the order oyu provide.
+They'll get sliced in the order you provide.

   Slicer.slice(Slice.new("All Sales"), purchased_items, [payment_method_proc, location_proc, big_spender_proc])